The Battle of the Water Futures: Introduction

 An adaptive plan would typically feature at least one of two components.
-The first is a periodic re-evaluation and adjustment of the plan based on uncertainty evolution to incorporate new opportunities and information (see, for an example, Beh et al., (2017) on water supply systems, and Skerker et al., (2023) on ``the value of learning'' in flexible planning for water reservoirs).
-The second is the ability to shift between pathways and avoiding locking-up to one (see dynamic adaptive policy pathways for the Rhine Delta, Haasnoot et al., 2013).
+The first component involves periodically re-evaluating and adjusting the plan as uncertainties evolve, allowing new opportunities and information to be incorporated.
+For example, see Beh, Maier, and Dandy (2015) on water supply systems, and Skerker et al. (2023) on ``the value of learning'' in flexible planning for water reservoirs.
+The second is the ability to shift between pathways and avoid locking up to one (see dynamic adaptive policy pathways for the Rhine Delta, Haasnoot et al. 2013).

 Regardless of definitions and classifications, the field also lacks coherence in benchmark definition, as none of these approaches have been systematically tested against each other.
 At best, works introducing different methodologies may have used the same benchmark networks (e.g., Anytown or New York Tunnels), but the overall problem descriptions---and thus the assumptions and scenarios surrounding these networks---differ substantially.